bcornec/Lab-git/Docker/README.md

 # Environment setup
 Estimated time: 15 minutes

+## Lab setup

+Please refer to the instructions available at https://github.com/bcornec/Labs/blob/master/ENVIRONMENT.md

+Note that Docker is also providing the possibility to have a web based access to an on demand infrastructure for 4 hours.
+This is available at http://play-with-docker.com.
+Check that as a fallback you can use it and create up to 5 nodes with it.
+Beomce familiar to use this or your platform of choice for the rest of the Lab.

 ## Proxy consideration

 This lab is usually run in our environment that has a direct access to the Internet.
 If you want to run this lab on your site behind a corporate proxy, you will have to configure your Linux distribution and Docker to access the Internet via your proxy.